ellisp/blog-source/_posts/2026-01-01-new-caledonia-nickel.md

 <object type="image/svg+xml" data='/img/0310-both.svg' width='100%'><img src='/img/0310-both.png' width='100%'></object>

-What we see in recent years from all of these of course is pretty obvious&mdash;a big increase in exports by value in 2021 and 2022, decline in 2023 and collapse in 2024 and 2025.
+None of these charts are adjusted for inflation.
+Putting that aside, what we see in recent years from all of these of course is pretty obvious&mdash;a big increase in exports by value in 2021 and 2022, decline in 2023 and collapse in 2024 and 2025.

 Here's the code to download this data from the ISEE website and draw those charts: